We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 If you're in sales, recruiting, legal, healthcare, or any field where call participants might react negatively to a bot joining - this narrows your options to IceCubes or built-in platform tools.
 Every other option puts a visible AI participant in the call.

-This isn't hypothetical.
 IT departments at enterprise companies regularly block unknown bots from joining meetings.
 If your recording tool gets blocked, you get nothing.

 Do you need cross-platform consistency?